Citrix-TechSpecialist/Docker-101/Module-1/Exercise-2/Readme.md

     * This will restart the container automatically if it crashes or if and when docker/host restart.

 * `--name=cpx-blog`
-    * This gives the container a name for more inuitive reference in later docker commands.
-Without a name parameter, the container will be randomly assigned a name and cen be refered to via the random name or the hash id of the container.
+    * This gives the container a name for more intuitive reference in later docker commands.
+Without a name parameter, the container will be randomly assigned a name and can be referenced to via the random name or the hash id of the container.

 * `-p 10000:80`
     * This will expose port `10000` on the host and map it to port `80` on the container for access to the hosted website.